 - On the bottom of the last page, write a summary of each day's lecture.

-Review your notes in order to learn the material and to look for ways to improve your note-taking skills.
+Review your notes in order to learn the material and look for ways to improve your note-taking skills.

-- Immediate Review - Review your notes on the day you take them to check for completeness, write questions and summarize the lecture.
+- Immediate Review - Review your notes on the day you take them to check for completeness.
+Write questions and summarize the lecture.
 The Cornell Method provides a convenient format for doing this.

-- Intermittent Review - Read through your notes once a week or after each topic.
+- Intermittent Review - Read through your notes once a week or after each unit.
 The Cornell Method provides an efficient way of quizzing yourself, but you should also look for ways to pull together the ideas for each topic.
 Can you write a summary, make a chart or draw a diagram that provides an overview of the topic?